DT42/BerryNet/README.md

 ### Open Freeboard on RPi (with touch screen)

 Freeboard is a web-based dashboard.
-Here are the steps to show the detection result iamge and text on Freeboard:
+Here are the steps to show the detection result image and text on Freeboard:

 * 1: Enter `http://127.0.0.1:8080` in browser's URL bar, and press enter
 * 2: [Download](https://raw.githubusercontent.com/DT42/BerryNet/master/config/dashboard-tflitedetector.json) the Freeboard configuration for default application, `dashboard-tflitedetector.json`